stevencombs/retrocombs.github.io/_drafts/2023-03-05-nabu-surprises.md

 CP/M was available for Commodore computers in the mid-1980s, and the Commodore 128 had its own version; however, the NABU version is more convenient and, based on what I've heard, more full featured.
 But pulling software from a server is not the only way to run applications on the NABU.

 ## 7. Remote and Local Software
 Thanks to software by GWSS and DJ Sures, we can download titles from the network via the Internet from different "channels."
 But that’s not the only way.
-You can download `.nabu` files to run locally using software such as the Internet Adapter Software from <https://www.NABUnetwork.com>.
+You can download `.nabu` files to run locally using software such as the Internet Adapter Software from [NABUNetworks](https://www.nabunetwork.com/resources/software-downloads/).
+This will suffice until development continues on new hardware that will emulate local storage for old and new software.

 ## 8. Software and Hardware Developers
 Not content with the NABU's original capabilities, software and hardware developers are creating new projects to extend functionality using modern programming techniques and hardware components.
 Like other popular retro-computing platforms, the NABU eco-system is alive and well with several software and hardware projects.